If only I had said what I still hide,

 - Raygun Gothic: The "Lollipop (Candyman)" music video.

-- Screaming Woman: Lene does this at the end of "Halloween", an example that is especially effective and chilling.
+- Lene lets out a bloodcurdling scream at the end of "Halloween", an example that is especially effective and chilling.

 - Shout-Out: Plenty.
-"Barbie Girl" is half Shout-Out, half Take That to Barbie, "Doctor Jones" is a Shout-Out to Indiana Jones, "Cartoon Heroes" references Superhero comics among other things, and "Back to the 80's" is full of Shout Outs to pop culture from The Eighties, such as Michael Jackson, Mr. T, and MTV.
+"Barbie Girl" is half Shout-Out, half Take That! to Barbie, "Doctor Jones" is a Shout-Out to Indiana Jones, "Cartoon Heroes" references Superhero comics among other things, and "Back to the 80's" is full of Shout Outs to pop culture from The '80s, such as Michael Jackson, Mr. T, and MTV.